SudhenduSharma/RandomCode/couchbase_delta_script/ReadMe.txt

 This is a test project to achieve similar behaviour for proprietary products.
 It is not a generic impelementation but good enough for my use case.

+The storekeepere applies the index and bucket creation db upgrade based on scripts such as those are present in bucket folder.
+The folder name refers to couchbase buckets. e.g. couchbase_delta_script/dw-couchbase/nosql/travel-sample/
+    create.1.nosql
+    create.2.nosql

+travel-sample --> Counchbase Buckets create.X.nosql --> contains the index creation/deletion operation

 # Bringing up Couchbase Locally